University of Wisconsin–Madison

 1. Think beyond posting on the internal jobs site.
 For example, consider targeted communication to employees in certain job titles/categories.

 Step 1: Determine Scope By default, all internal recruitment opportunities are open to all current Universities of Wisconsin employees.
-HR should partner with the hiring manager to determine whether they wish to limit the applicant pool to UW-Madison campus, or their specific school/college/division.
-This will need to be detailed both in the justification request and in the application instructions on the job posting.
+The Primary Recruiter should consult with the hiring manager to determine whether they wish to limit the applicant pool to UW-Madison employees, or those within their specific school/college/division.
+This will need to be detailed in both the justification request and in the application instructions on the job posting.

 Step 3: Create the Job Requisition